jethornton/flexgui/docs_flex/source/ini.rst

 The `MIN_OVERRIDE` and `MAX_OVERRIDE` set the limits for the spindle speed override slider.
 The value is the percent of override to allow.
 So if you set `MIN_OVERRIDE` to 50 the minimum speed override is 50% of the current programmed or manual setting of the spindle.
+The key `MAX_OVERRIDE` must be set at 100 or higher.

 The `DEFAULT_RPM` will be the RPM setting at startup.